YLTsai0609/cs50/chp0.md

 * Computer Science like start with zero because it means all the digits are off

-* computer can do parallelly, can listening a event
+* Computer can do parallelly, can listening a event
-* abstraction - make block as function
+* Abstraction - make block as function

+# learning log

+session 1

+start : 0530
+end : 0630
+read : 28 mins

+session 2

+start : 0530
+end : 0640
+read : 30 mins

+Total : 2hr

+Actual : 1hr